WHITE SANDS - LIKE NO PLACE ELSE ON EARTH FEBRUARY 20-23, 2020

 -We will meet you in the late afternoon at The Holiday Inn Express in Alamogordo NM.
 On this first day we will start with a park orientation and introduce each other..

 -This will be a full day in White Sands.
 We will begin by rising before dawn to photograph the sunrise.
-We will have a full moon rise to shoot!

 -Once again, we will begin early in the morning with a full day of activities.

 -This last day we will rise to photograph the park.
 By about 10 am the workshops will conclude.

 ACCOMMODATIONS: You need to make your own motel reservations in Alamogordo NM.
 We will be headquartered at the Holiday Inn Express Hotel & Suites Alamogordo Alamogordo, NM 88310 US +1-575-434-9773 http://hiealamogordo.com

 From Las Cruces, NM: Drive time: About 1 hour Head east on Highway US-70 towards Alamogordo.